1761 Lisbon earthquake

 The 1761 Lisbon earthquake and its subsequent tsunami occurred in the north Atlantic Ocean and south of the Iberian Peninsula.
-This violent shock which struck just after noon on 31 March 1761, was felt across many parts of Western Europe.
-Its direct effects were even observed far north in Scotland and Amsterdam, and to the south in the Canary Islands of Spain.
+This violent shock which struck just after noon on 31 March 1761, was felt across many parts of Western Europe and in Morocco.
+Its direct effects were observed even far north in Scotland and Amsterdam, and to the south in the Canary Islands of Spain.
 The estimated surface-wave magnitude 8.5 event was the largest in the region, and the most significant earthquake in Europe since the Great Lisbon earthquake of 1755.

 Records of this disaster are sparse as the Portuguese government censored much information in order to avoid panic in the already ruined city.
 Damage was significant in older parts of the city and among buildings damaged by the previous earthquake.

 Tectonic setting

 The Azores-Gibraltar Fault forms part of the complex and poorly defined plate boundary between the African and Eurasian tectonic plates, which converge at a rate of 3.8 mm/yr.
 Here, a zone of strike-slip and thrust faults accommodate motion between the two plates, including the Horseshoe Fault, Marques Pombal Fault, Gorringe Bank Fault and Cádiz Subduction Zone.